CyberMew/arrival-card-generator/README.md

 # arrival-card-generator

-Basically this tries to be the standalone version of https://www.singlewindow.sh.cn/hj/arrval, because that submits your data to their backend which might seem suspicious, and it is unknown to me if this is a legit site or not.
+Basically this tries to be the standalone version of https://www.singlewindow.sh.cn/hj/arrval, because that website submits your data to their backend which might seem suspicious, and it is unknown to me if this is a legit official site or not.

 # Arrival Card QR Decoder & Editor

 This project is a web-based tool for decoding, editing, and generating QR codes for arrival card information.
 It allows users to input encrypted Base64 strings, decode them into a form, edit the data, and re-encode it into a QR code.

+You can download the HTML file, open it in Chrome, and it should run locally.
+All codes are created using Copilot.

+### Disclaimer

+This tool is **not an official arrival form** and is not affiliated with any government or immigration authority.
+It is a standalone utility designed to help users decode, edit, and generate QR codes for arrival card information.

+Please ensure that you verify the accuracy of the information and consult official sources or authorities for any official requirements.

 ## Features